chmutoff/esp-tank/docs/index.md

 | 4WD Kit | 3.7V | TT motor | 6V Step UP  | 5V Step UP    |

 ### Battery
-- 12V battery or 3x 18650 in paralell.
+- 12V LiPo battery or 3x 18650 in paralell.
-- Multple 18650 in series.
-Output: 3.7V.
-It is possible to install USB charging on chassis and BMS circuit should also be installed.
+- Multple 3.7V 18650 in series:
-  - BMS: 1S-3876 (5A)
+  - BMS: 1S-3876 (5A).
+Battery protection, MUST be installed for safety!
-  - Charger: TP4056 (1A) or IP2312 (3A)
+  - Charger: TP4056 (1A) or IP2312 (3A).
+Optional, to charge the batteries on-board with a USB cable.
+In case of TP405, choose the version without integrated BMS or it will constantly turn off the power due to high starting current of the motors!
   - 18650 battery holder.
 TP100 chassis can fit 3x batteries underneeth.
 Car chassis can fit 2x between motors or more batteries on the top.

-**NOTE:** in case of TP405, choose the version without integrated BMS or it will constantly turn off the power due to high starting current of the motors!

 ### Step-UP (boost) converters